khanna-harshit/showTech/README.md

 24. show bridge fdb
 25. show ip interface

+# prerequisite

+Before running this tool you need MongoDB to be pre installed in your system.

+# How the tool works

+1. First you need to select show tech tar file
+2. Then just click the "Analyze" button
+3. After few seconds you will see the analyzed results.

+# Technologies used

+1. Kivy
+2. Python
+3. Datetime
+4. MongoDB

+# Demo

+## 1. This is the first screen that the user see (MyLayout is the name used in project.py and project.kv file)

 ![alt text](https://github.com/khanna-harshit/ShowTech/blob/main/assets/main.png)

-This is the first screen that the user see (MyLayout is the name used in project.py and project.kv file)
+## 2. This is the second screen that the user see (MyPopup is the name used in project.py and project.kv file).
+This screen will be seen when the user wants to upload a file for the analysis purpose by clicking on the upload file button.

 ![alt tag](https://github.com/khanna-harshit/ShowTech/blob/main/assets/upload_file.png)

-This is the second screen that the user see (MyPopup is the name used in project.py and project.kv file).
-This screen will be seen when the user wants to upload a file for the analysis purpose by clicking on the upload file button.
+## 3. This is the third screen that the user see (Analyse is the name used in project.py and project.kv file)
 ![alt tag](https://github.com/khanna-harshit/ShowTech/blob/main/assets/analyze.png)

-This is the third screen that the user see (Analyse is the name used in project.py and project.kv file)
+## 4. This is the fourth screen that the user see (Results is the name used in project.py and project.kv file)
 ![alt tag](https://github.com/khanna-harshit/ShowTech/blob/main/assets/Results.png)
-This is the fourth screen that the user see (Results is the name used in project.py and project.kv file)